hollowdll/hakjdb/docs/api.md

 GeneralKVService provides RPCs related to general key management.

 Common gRPC metadata keys for this service's RPCs:
-- `password`: The server password.
-Used for authentication if the server is password protected.
 - `database`: The database to use.
 If omitted, the default database is used.

 ## StringKVService